Back to list

 My Lord, I have wronged myself, and I submit with Solomon to God, Lord of all worlds.
 (27:44)

-In an-Naml, Solomon is the prophet-king of disciplined perception: power that hears the small, refuses purchase, stages the sign without owning it, and leads vision from glamour into truth.
+In an-Naml, Solomon (peace be upon him) is the prophet-king of disciplined perception: power that hears the small, refuses purchase, stages the sign without owning it, and leads vision from surface splendor into truth.

-4. In Saba’ (34): David and Solomon as gratitude materialized — and dominion exposed as borrowed
+4. In Saba’ (34): David (peace be upon him) and Solomon (peace be upon them) as gratitude materialized, and dominion exposed as borrowed

 Saba’ is a surah deeply concerned with the illusion of distance, the deception of apparent safety, the misuse of abundance, and the collapse of those who ask to be far from what had been made near.
-That is why David and Solomon appear here inside an architecture of gratitude, proximity, technique, and exposed dependence.
+That is why David (peace be upon him) and Solomon (peace be upon them) appear here inside an architecture of gratitude, proximity, technique, and exposed dependence.

 ﴿يَا جِبَالُ أَوِّبِي مَعَهُ وَالطَّيْرَ وَأَلَنَّا لَهُ الْحَدِيدَ﴾